asift91/Manual_Migration/option1.md

         - To create using portal, navigate to portal and search for storage account and click on Add button.
         - After filling the mandatory details, click on create.
         ![image](/images-1/storageaccountcreating.png)
-        - Alternatively, you can use Azure CLI command
+        - Alternatively, you can use Azure CLI command.
             ```
             az storage account create -n storageAccountName -g resourceGroupName --sku Standard_LRS --kind BlobStorage -l location